alisaifee/coredis/docs/source/handbook/sentinel.rst

         await replica.get('foo')
         # 'bar'

-The primary and replica objects are normal :class:`~coredis.Redis` instances with their connection pool bound to the Sentinel instance via :class:`~coredis.sentinel.SentinelConnectionPool`.
+The primary and replica instances are normal :class:`~coredis.Redis` instances with their connection pool bound to the Sentinel instance via :class:`~coredis.sentinel.SentinelConnectionPool`.

 When a Sentinel backed client attempts to establish a connection, it first queries the Sentinel servers to determine an appropriate host to connect to.
 If no server is found, a :exc:`~coredis.exceptions.PrimaryNotFoundError` or :exc:`~coredis.exceptions.ReplicaNotFoundError` is raised.